 The Army ROTC curriculum prepares students to become effective leaders and managers in a variety of challenging commissioned officer specialties, thus facilitating early middle management career development and progression.
 The student will not always be restricted to the classroom.
-Students could find themselves rafting down a river, determining their location on a land navigation course, firing an M16A2 rifle on a military range, or dancing the night away at a military ball.
-The student will not only execute, but will also perform the staff work in planning these various functions.
+Students could find themselves rafting down a river, determining their location on a land navigation course, firing an M-16A2 rifle on a military range or dancing the night away at a military ball.
+The student will not only perform the staff work in planning these various functions, but will be in charge of running them.